LennartOlsen/pca-digits/readme.md

 > 1.4 Interpret the results.

+> 2.1 Perform one of the two normalizations suggested in the lecture (min-max normalization and z-score standardization) for the best parameter setting found under 1.3 and apply KNN with 10 fold cross-validation (10 runs, 90% training and 10% test set).
+Apply the normalization before and after PCA independently and compare the results.

 ###Excersise 1.1 & 1.1.1
 The following graphs show the influence/variance (the y axis) for the first 10pcs (the x axis).
 Graph pca_set_group_10_12 hows the data for the person independent data set, this includes all memebers of group 10 and 12.